syncfusion-content/ej2-navigations-docs/ej2-javascript/accordion/ts/getting-started.md

 ## Initialize the Accordion using Items

+Open the application in Visual Studio Code and add the Syncfusion JavaScript UI controls.

 The Accordion can be rendered by defining an array of [`items`](../api/accordion#items).

 * Add the HTML div tag with its id attribute as `element` in your `index.html` file to initialize the Accordion.